 Sell like a Fortune 500 company is the claim and based on what I've seen so far it's not far fetched.
 For a small business that wants to seriously get to grips with their contact list and make the most of it AgileCRM has the workflow process to make it happen.

 Import contacts quickly and easily with the automated plug-in from Gmail.
-For your other contacts you can import from a .CSV file and you have the option to map the fields how you want them.
-I'd imagine integrating with all popular platforms like LinkedIn is high on the road map.
+For your other contacts, you can import from a .CSV file and you have the option to map the fields how you want them.
+I'd imagine integrating with all modern platforms like LinkedIn is high on the road map.

-One of the beautiful implementations is the drag and drop code for subscribe to newsletter and contact forms (I use them on this site).
-Once you've captured a user through a form they are subsequently automatically tracked as they navigate across your site.
+One of the beautiful implementations is the drag and drop code for subscribing to a newsletter and contact forms (I use them on this site).
+Once you've captured a user through a form, they are subsequently automatically tracked as they navigate your site.
 Get complete information on the customer buyer journey.